11 days old, comparing the two black kits from the litter

 Compare a closeup: the broken black (the white and black colored rabbit) is a Mini Rex with a good mini rex coat.
 The adult blue colored rabbit is a mediocre curly animal, but you can still see that her fur is not the velvety smooth of a mini rex.

-Look at the waves in the kit's coat!
+(Inverted image to help show the definition of the coats) Look at the waves in the kit's coat!
 You can also see better the fur on the blue doe; big curls at her nape under her ears, and her entire coat has tiny little curls all over.

+Q: I have an Astrex litter/baby rabbit going bald.
+What do I do?
 A: If they are healthy, then things are probably fine.
 It isn't uncommon for some kits to molt part or even all of their fur.
 They generally grow it back even curlier than before.
 However, some kits can also inherit the furless (also known as hairless) gene.
 Time will tell which gene your kit is expressing.

 Fur loss in this Astrex kit is not a cause for concern.